openclimatefix/open-source-quartz-solar-forecast/README.md

 **XGBoost**

-The second option is an XGBoost model and uses the following Numerical Weather Predictions (NWP) input features achieved from [open-meteo](https://open-meteo.com/) variables and additional information about the time, location and specifics about the panel.
+The second option is an XGBoost model and uses the following Numerical Weather Predictions (NWP) input features achieved from [open-meteo](https://open-meteo.com/) variables.
+Different types of data is provided by open-meteo.
+To train this model hourly forecast data of [the historical weather API](https://open-meteo.com/en/docs/historical-weather-api) was used.
+The time period is restricted by the availabilty of the target solar enegery data of the panels and covers the time between 2018 and 2021.
+Additional information about the time, location and specifics about the panel are used.
 The weather features used are listed below.

 - Temperature at 2m (ºC)
 - Relative Humidity at 2m (%)